 For a decade, he was editor and writer for ENFO, one of Florida’s leading environmental publications.
 He has worked on many editing projects, written articles both popular and academic, served as publisher of a small press, was associate managing editor of the Journal of Instructional Design.
 He is the author of the book Florida Parks: A Guide to Camping and Nature, creator of Newsroom 101 and an internationally unrecognized cartoonist.
 In recent years, he has been exhibiting his innovative photographs.

-He and his wife -- who together raised two sons -- live in a tree-lined, multicultural neighborhood in Tallahassee, Florida.
+He lives in a tree-lined, multicultural neighborhood in Tallahassee, Florida.

 Photo: C.K.
 Grow